(Photo courtesy of NetPS Plant Finder)

 An extremely hardy and rugged northern evergreen; the species is typically a tall, pyramidal tree with reddish peeling bark, very attractive, however foliage tends to yellow in winter; numerous and diverse cultivars are available

-Arborvitae has green foliage.
-The scale-like leaves remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
-The shaggy indian red bark adds an interesting dimension to the landscape.
+Arborvitae is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has rich green evergreen foliage.
+The scale-like sprays of foliage remain green throughout the winter.
+The shaggy antique red bark adds an interesting dimension to the landscape.

 Arborvitae is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.